Multipartite entanglement theory with entanglement-nonincreasing operations: AEN in multipartite systems

-\textbf{\emph{AEN in multipartite systems.}} For multipartite systems, we will consider operations which are $\varepsilon$-entanglement-nonincreasing in any bipartition.
+For multipartite systems, we will consider operations which are $\varepsilon$-entanglement-nonincreasing in any bipartition.
 As an example, for three parties, $A$, $B$, and $C$, we require that Eq.~(\ref{eq:epsilon}) is fulfilled for the bipartite relative entropy of entanglement in all cuts $A|BC$, $B|AC$, and $C|AB$.
 This definition is then extended to more than 3 parties in a straightforward way, i.e., it is required that

 holds true for any bipartition $T|\overline{T}$ of the total multipartite system.
 Correspondingly, a sequence of multipartite operations $\{\Lambda_{n}\}$ will be called asymptotically entanglement-nonincreasing, if it is AEN in any bipartition.